 Sonya McKinney:Your Realtor for Oregon and Washington

-Sonya has successfully helped countless buyers and sellers make the most of their real estate investments for over 9 years.
+Sonya has successfully helped countless buyers and sellers make the most of their real estate investments since 2003.
 Backed by the resources offered by Keller Williams Realty in addition to her market and industry knowledge, Sonya's level of expertise guarantees that your next sale or purchase will be a success.